zarinplus/docs/README.md

 #### Good Response

-If you send correct request then the response should be same thing like that.
+If you send correct request then the response should be same thing like that, Please watch [Sample Codes](https://github.com/emtiyaz-app/samplecodes/tree/master/php/payment).

 	{
 		"status" : "200",